New York Drone Laws

 Restrictions

-Municipal ordinance banning the use of drones by city officials until adequate federal and state laws are passed regarding government use of drones in a manner that protects citizens' First and Fourth Amendment rights.
-This is an internally-facing prohibition on city government drone use, not a general public prohibition.
+Bans city government use of drones until adequate federal and state laws are passed regarding government drone use that protect citizens' First and Fourth Amendment rights.
+Does not apply to private operators.

 Restrictions